pacak/bpaf/docs/data/types_of_arguments/_5_exotic.md

 #### Exotic schemas

-While modern software tends to use just the options listed above you can still encounter programs created before those options became the norm and they use something completely different, let me give a few examples, see [the parsing cookbook](crate::_docs::cookbook) about actually parsing them
+While modern software tends to use just the options listed above you can still encounter programs created before those options became the norm and they use something completely different.
+This page contains a few examples, see [the parsing cookbook](crate::_docs::cookbook) about actually parsing them

 `su` takes an option that consists of a single dash `-`